How to Set Up a Jekyll Development Site on Ubuntu 16.04

 Then we’ll install Ruby and its development libraries as well as

-- sudo apt-get install ruby ruby-dev make gcc
+- sudo apt-get install ruby ruby-dev make build-essential

-gem package manager to install Jekyll itself as well as Bundler to manage Gem dependencies:
+gem to install Jekyll itself as well as Bundler, which manages Gem dependencies:

 - gem install jekyll bundler